Koh Rong, Cambodia

 When we asked people what advice they would give someone preparing to move to Koh Rong, they said:

 "Koh Rong is an island off the coast of Cambodia, known for its stunning beaches and relaxed lifestyle.
 Before moving there, expats should be aware of several important factors.
 Firstly, the local language is Khmer, and while English is spoken in tourist areas, it may be beneficial to learn some basic phrases in Khmer.
 The currency used is the Cambodian Riel, but US dollars are also widely accepted.
 The cost of living in Koh Rong is relatively low compared to Western countries, but it's important to budget for unexpected expenses.
 Healthcare facilities on the island are limited, so it's recommended to have comprehensive health insurance that covers medical evacuation.
 The island has a tropical climate, with a rainy season from May to October and a dry season from November to April.
 It's important to be prepared for this, especially if you plan to live there year-round.
 Internet access on the island can be unreliable, so if you rely on the internet for work or staying in touch with family, this could be a challenge.
 The island's infrastructure is still developing, so power outages can be common and road conditions can be poor.
 Koh Rong is a popular tourist destination, so it can get busy during peak travel seasons.
 However, it also means there are plenty of opportunities for work in the tourism industry.
 Finally, it's important to respect local customs and traditions.
-Cambodians are generally very friendly and welcoming, but it's important to dress modestly and behave respectfully," said one expat who made the move to Koh Rong.
+Cambodians are generally very friendly and welcoming, but it's important to dress modestly and behave respectfully," remarked one expat who made the move to Koh Rong.

 What is a typical expat home or apartment like in Koh Rong?

 "A typical expat home or apartment in Koh Rong, is often a blend of traditional Khmer architecture and modern amenities.
 These homes are usually built with local materials such as wood and bamboo, with high ceilings and large windows to allow for natural ventilation.
 The interiors are often spacious and open, with a living area, a kitchen, one or more bedrooms, and a bathroom.
 Some homes may also have a balcony or a terrace with views of the surrounding tropical landscape.
 The kitchen is usually equipped with basic appliances, and the bathroom often has a Western-style toilet and shower.
 The homes are typically furnished with a mix of traditional Khmer and contemporary furniture.
 Some expat homes may also have air conditioning, although this is not always necessary due to the island's mild climate.
 Despite being in a remote location, many homes also have internet access.
-The homes are often located within walking distance of the beach, and are surrounded by lush gardens and palm trees," said one expat in Koh Rong.
+The homes are often located within walking distance of the beach, and are surrounded by lush gardens and palm trees," wrote one member in Koh Rong.

 What is the average cost of housing in Koh Rong?